-\paragraph{Query compositionality} Figures~\ref{fig:analysis}(c) and (d) respectively present the EM and labeled F$_1$ scores provided by each algorithm on queries with a different number of intents per utterance.
-While we can observe as the in-order transition system achieves a higher EM accuracy on utterances with less than 3 intents, its performance on more complex queries is lower than that obtained by the top-down approach.
-A similar trend can be seen when the performance is evaluated with the labeled F$_1$ score: the top-down strategy surpasses the in-order algorithm on queries with 4 intents.
-Although this might suggest that a purely top-down approach is more suitable for utterances with a compositionality higher than 3 intents, it is worth noting that the number of queries with 4 intents in the validation split are just 20 (while we can find 2,525, 1,179 and 307 utterances with respectively 1, 2 and 3 intents).
-This explains its low impact on the overall performance.
-Finally, both plots also show as the bottom-up approach underperforms the other two alternatives; except on queries with 3 intents, where it surpasses the in-order strategy in EM accuracy.
+\paragraph{Query compositionality} Fig.s~\ref{fig:analysis}(c) and (d) depict the EM and labeled F$_1$ scores achieved by each algorithm on queries with varying numbers of intents per utterance.
+We observe that the in-order transition system attains higher EM accuracy on utterances with fewer than 3 intents.
+However, its performance on more complex queries is surpassed by the top-down approach.
+A similar trend is evident when evaluating performance using the labeled F$_1$ score: the top-down strategy outperforms the in-order algorithm on queries with 4 intents.
+While this might suggest that a purely top-down approach is preferable for processing utterances with a compositionality exceeding 3 intents, it is essential to note that the number of queries with 4 intents in the validation split is relatively low (just 20 utterances with 4 intents, compared to 2,525, 1,179, and 307 utterances with 1, 2, and 3 intents, respectively).
+Consequently, its impact on the overall performance is limited.
+Finally, both plots also indicate that the bottom-up approach consistently underperforms the other two alternatives, except on queries with 3 intents, where it surpasses the in-order strategy in EM accuracy.